 Please note that due to the pandemic, opening times, potential restrictions.
 And pre-booked tickets could be in place at the various venues we describe below.
 We urge you to do a quick search to ensure you know.
 What restrictions are in place at each venue you wish to visit.
 We shall update this post on a regular basis if and when conditions change.

 Crealy Theme Park – With over 60 rides and attractions and 200 cute and cuddly farm and zoo animals, Crealy Theme Park has so much to offer.
 With lots of indoor attractions, you can still visit on rainy days and have a great time.
-There are three indoor play areas, each with a different theme, the Dolphin Drop ride, Jungle Wars and Pirate’s Revenge.
-If the weather picks up make sure to go and see the meerkats and the Shetland Ponies, Llamas, Alpacas, Wallabies and Emus.
+There are three indoor play areas, each with a different theme, the Dolphin Drop ride, Jungle Wars, and Pirate’s Revenge.
+If the weather picks up make sure to go and see the meerkats.
+And the Shetland Ponies, Llamas, Alpacas, Wallabies, and Emus.
 There are even a bug zone and an animal barn.
-Or face the Twister, 12 metres high and 310 metres long that isn’t for the faint-hearted.
+Or face the Twister, 12 meters high and 310 metres long that isn’t for the faint-hearted.

 Looks like someone has spent the day counting sheep!